-Students who wish to stay overnight for the residential sessions (though this is not essential) will be required to book and pay for this directly with the residential venue (e.g. Gladstone's Library), with this not being included in the tuition fees.
-Students will be able to access light refreshments as part of the course fee during teaching hours at the residential events (such as tea and coffee and biscuits).
+Students who wish to stay overnight for the campus days (though this is not essential) will be required to book and pay for this directly with the residential venue (e.g. Gladstone's Library or other hotels), with this not being included in the tuition fees.
+Students will be able to access light refreshments using the facilities on campus during teaching hours at the campus.

-Students will be provided the dates of all their residential events at the beginning of their course to assist with pre-planning and to avoid absences.
-If a student misses a residential due to unforeseen circumstances such as illness, they will be required to attend a meeting with the module leader to arrange sufficient plans to catch up on work missed once they are able.
+Students will be provided the dates of all their campus days at the beginning of their course to assist with pre-planning and to avoid absences.
+If a student misses a campus day due to unforeseen circumstances such as illness, they will be required to attend a meeting with the module leader to arrange sufficient plans to catch up on work missed once they are able.
 Students will also be able to apply for extensions to their assignments in such circumstances if required.
-If a student misses a second residential event in succession of the first, their commitment and progress on the programme will need to be considered by the programme leader and appropriate arrangements made to support their studies (such as a suspension of studies).
+If a student misses a second campus day in succession of the first, their commitment and progress on the programme will need to be considered by the programme leader and appropriate arrangements made to support their studies (such as a suspension of studies).